jamesrw94/UoB_group_project/Evaluation/README.md

   <img src="https://raw.githubusercontent.com/jamesrw94/UoB_group_project/main/Evaluation/ABTest.png">
 </p>

-The users preferred having two tweets, as it gave them more of a chance to pick between the two:
+The users preferred having two tweets, as they felt having two to compare gave them more of a chance to get it right:

 > “I think that one (two tweets) is easier… having one tweet was OK, I mean having two to compare, I suppose if you aren’t too sure, then you’ve got a second chance of realizing which one is which as one might be easier to decide / get it right?”